AccelByte/rotating-shop-items-grpc-plugin-server-java/README.md

 2. Sign-in/sign-up to [ngrok](https://ngrok.com/) and get your auth token in `ngrok` dashboard.

-3. In this sample app root directory, run the following helper command to expose `gRPC server` port in local development environment to the internet.
+3. In this app root directory, run the following helper command to expose `gRPC server` port in local development environment to the internet.
 Take a note of the `ngrok` forwarding URL e.g. `http://0.tcp.ap.ngrok.io:xxxxx`.

    ```
    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx
    ```

-   > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app as mentioned in [Test Observability](#test-observability)**: Run the above command in `grpc-plugin-dependencies` directory instead of this sample app directory.
+   > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this app as mentioned in [Test Observability](#test-observability)**: Run the above command in `grpc-plugin-dependencies` directory instead of this app directory.
    This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.

 4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.
 This is different from the Oauth Client from the Setup section and it is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.